Nick-Gottschlich/Social-Amnesia/README.md

 Reddit requires accounts to create a "script" in order for Social Amnesia to run.
 Don't worry, this is actually quite simple to do.
 You can see reddit's docs on how to do this [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
 Doing this provides you with the reddit "Client ID" and "Client Secret" you will need to log in within the Social Amnesia app.

+### Scheduler

+Social Amnesia can be scheduled to run daily at a time of your choosing.
+Just use the scheduler tab to set it up.

 ## Related software

 - [Shreddit](https://github.com/x89/Shreddit) - a python program to delete reddit posts/submissions.